 Tea tree oil is an essential oil that comes from the leaves of the Australian tea tree Melaleuca alternifolia.
 It is known for its skin-healing properties and has been used medicinally to aid in the healing of cuts and wounds, soothe burns, and cure infections in the mouth, throat, and nose.
 Many people also use it as a natural and safe treatment to relieve the symptoms of eczema.
 The tea tree oil industry began back to the 1920s where there were claims cases of several health benefits having been reported.
 Over time there has been a wide acceptance of its use and benefits.
 The adoption of tea tree oil as an ointment began in the Middle East and then The United States, soon spreading globally.

-Our Favorite Tea Tree Products
+Our Favourite Tea Tree Products

 Benefits of Tea Tree Oil

 This plant-based extract is thought to be the most effective essential oil for treating eczema due to its skin-improving properties.
-Not only is it antibacterial and anti-inflammatory, but it’s also antiviral and antifungal.
+Not only is it antibacterial and anti-inflammatory, but it’s also antiviral and anti fungal.

 These qualities make it useful in treating a variety of conditions, besides eczema, including: